-The seeds of the pomegranate fruit are sweet, juicy, and bursting with flavor.
-Sprinkled in salads, in fruit salads,or over ice cream and sorbet, the seeds add an interesting addition to any dish.
-The seeds are tasty eaten by themselves!
+It's worth it, though, because pomegranate seeds are sweet, juicy, and bursting with flavor.
+Sprinkled in salads, in fruit salads or over ice cream and sorbet, the seeds add an interesting addition to any dish.

-Before you go biting into this delicious fruit, read this step by step, picture tutorial on how to de-seed a pomegranate.
-It will leave you stain-free and with... lots of seeds to eat!Continue to 2 of 7 below.
+To help avoid the mess and stains, before you go biting into this delicious fruit, read this step by step, picture tutorial on how to de-seed a pomegranate.
+It will leave you stain-free... and with lots of seeds to eat!Continue to 3 of 8 below.

 Cut off crown of the pomegranate.

-Cut the crown end of the pomegranate and discard.
-The crown can be recognized by its small crown-like top.Continue to 3 of 7 below.
+Cut off the crown end of the pomegranate and discard.
+The crown is distinguishable from the bottom and can be recognized by its small multi-pronged crown-like top.Continue to 4 of 8 below.

-Score the rind of the pomegranate in several places, but be sure not to cut all the way through.Continue to 4 of 7 below.
+Score the outer rind of the pomegranate in several places, but be sure not to cut all the way through.Continue to 5 of 8 below.

 Break apart the pomegranate.

-Break apart the rind of the pomegranate and remove seeds from membrane.
-The seeds will sink to the bottom of the bowl.Continue to 6 of 7 below.
+Over the bowl of water, squeeze the pomegranate along the score marks you've made and break apart the rind to remove the seeds from membrane.
+The seeds will sink to the bottom of the bowl.Continue to 7 of 8 below.

 Remove rind and membranes.

-With a sieve, remove the rind and membranes from the bowl.Continue to 7 of 7 below.
+With a sieve, remove the rind and membranes from the bowl, leaving the seeds in the water.Continue to 8 of 8 below.

 Drain the seeds with a colander.
 Pat dry with a cloth or paper towel.
 Eat immediately or store in an airtight container in the refrigerator for up to two days.